elastic/cloudbeat/dev-docs/sanity-workflow.md

 ### To track the execution of the Sanity flow, follow these steps:

-1. Click on the `Sanity tests` to access its details.
+1. Click on the `Create Environment` to access its details.

 ![image](https://github.com/elastic/cloudbeat/assets/99176494/abe8182d-4229-41bd-8604-ed5202d23574)